The Belt of Venus rises behind the Discovery Channel Telescope

 On June 17th, I joined Tom and Jennifer Polakis, Michael Collins and Stephen Levine at the Discovery Channel Telescope for a special visual observing project that Tom coordinated with Lowell Observatory, the DCT team and Astronomy Magazine.
 My role in this incredible adventure was to create quick sketches of the objects we observed.
 That's right—sketching with a 4.27 meter telescope!
 Dream.
 Come.
-True. ...Matches pretty well with the title of Tom's article in Astronomy Magazine, "A Dream Night with the Discovery Channel Telescope".
+True. ...Matches pretty well with the title of Tom's article, "A Dream Night with the Discovery Channel Telescope".
 This observing run was an incredibly unique situation, at just the right time--something that won't happen again...as much as I wish it could!

 The Discovery Channel Telescope is located at the top of an old cinder cone about 40 miles southeast of Flagstaff, near Happy Jack.
 It was constructed as a partnership project between Lowell Observatory and Discovery Communications.
 Our opportunity to observe there was coordinated by Tom and Stephen just before the facility was set to become fully operational.